TrinityCore/tc-wiki/how-to/SOAP.md

 # How to interact with TC using SOAP
 SOAP stands for Simple Object Access Protocol, and is an older form of standards-based web services access protocol similar to REST.
 You can leverage SOAP to send commands to a TrinityCore server, as long as the necessary configurations are in place.

+A good way to understand SOAP is to compare it to its contemporary &mdash; REST.
+The following article does a decent job of explaining this - https://smartbear.com/blog/soap-vs-rest-whats-the-difference/.

+The primary difference between the two is that SOAP relies exclusively on XML to provide responses and accept payloads.
+PHP offers a few ways to make this process easier, but depending on your usage, you may need to get familiar with XML.
+A few approaches have been provided below.

 ## Configuration